 This blog has always been pretty non-personal.
 Once upon a time, I wrote a very personal blog based around moving from NJ to The UK.
 Because that one was so very personal (and I sometimes regretted that), I chose to make this one just about the food.

 I just reached my five year anniversary of starting this blog and maybe it’s about time I change all that and share some of my personal story with all of you.

-Confession number one: In 2008, I was diagnosed with Ankylosing Spondylitis.
-AS is chronic inflammatory autoimmune, and arthritic disease of the axial skeleton, with involvement of joints, muscular system and may effect any organ that can be inflamed (quite a mouthful huh?).
+In 2008, I was diagnosed with Ankylosing Spondylitis.
+AS is chronic inflammatory autoimmune, and arthritic disease of the axial skeleton, with the involvement of joints, muscular system and may affect any organ that can be inflamed (quite a mouthful huh?).

 Then shortly after starting this blog, my condition got worse and I deteriorated.
-I had flare up after flare up which kept me inactive and when I was active, I worked hard at creating new content for this site (knowing I may not have long before the next flare up).
-I’m sure people that saw me put on the weight assumed I just ate everything I posted and piled on the pounds, but that wasn’t the case.
-I hardly eat a thing I bake (only enough to make sure I got the recipe right and that’s about it).
+I had flare up after flare up which kept me inactive and I just piled on the pounds.
+When I was active, I worked hard at creating new content for this site (knowing I may not have long before the next flare-up).